Create and use Docker images for ZED and ROS 2

 • /usr/local/zed/settings:/usr/local/zed/settings if you plan to use the robot in an Internet-negated area, and you previously downloaded the camera calibration files by following this guide.

-• /usr/local/zed/resources:/usr/local/zed/resources if you plan to use the AI module of the ZED SDK (Object Detection, Skeleton Tracking, NEURAL depth) we suggest binding mounting a folder to avoid downloading and optimizing the AI models each time the Docker image is restarted.
-The first time you use the AI model inside the Docker image, it will be downloaded and optimized in the local bound-mounted folder, and stored there for the next runs.
+• /usr/local/zed/resources:/usr/local/zed/resources: if you plan to use the AI module of the ZED SDK (Object Detection, Skeleton Tracking, NEURAL depth), we suggest bind-mounting a folder to avoid downloading and optimizing the AI models each time the Docker image is restarted.
+The first time you use the AI model inside the Docker image, it will be downloaded and optimized in the local bind-mounted folder, and stored there for subsequent runs.

-• If you plan to use different SDK versions in different Docker images it’s preferred to use a different volume on the host for each of them: /<specific_folder_name>/:/usr/local/zed/resources
+• If you plan to use different SDK versions in different Docker images, it’s preferable to use a different volume on the host for each of them: /<specific_folder_name>/:/usr/local/zed/resources

 • For GMSL2 cameras (ZED X, ZED X One) you’ll also need